The Problem of Suffering: A Theistic Defense

 1. Does the suffering allowed by God contribute to human flourishing (i.e., closeness to God)?

 Moreover, even non-believers in God may benefit through suffering.
-After noting that many documented studies have shown that people can and do benefit from the consequences of trauma and adversity, philosopher Eleonore Stump submits that God is present to every sufferer:
+After noting that many documented studies have shown that people can and do benefit from the consequences of trauma and adversity, Stump submits that God is present to every sufferer:

 No sufferer is isolated from the love of omnipresent God; and to the extent to which the sufferer is open to it, the presence of God to that sufferer comes with shared attention and closeness, for the consolation of the sufferer.[11]

 However, what about the kinds of suffering that are so severe that they destroy one’s moral responsibility for action and full mental functionality?
 For example, those subjected to prolonged torture such that they suffer irreversible physical and/or mental damage.
 Is it possible that some types of severe suffering might not accomplish the greatest good of bringing one closer to God?
 It seems plausible that one could answer this question in the affirmative.
 Nevertheless, suppose God is always willing that humans should flourish, whether it be now or in the afterlife.
-In other words, suppose God’s purpose for humans is not only for the present world but is eternal in scope.
+In other words, suppose God’s purpose for humans is not merely for the present world but is eternal in scope.
 This point is especially important to Stump, who believes that any response to the problem of suffering must necessarily include a mention of the afterlife:

 If we insist that there be some response to the challenge of the argument from evil that does not make mention of the afterlife, in my view we consign such a response to failure… the notion of an afterlife is central to any attempt at theodicy (or defense) that is to have a hope of being successful.
 [13]